 It is well known that the environment shapes the personality of a human being.

-Then moving on, is the school, where students begin to learn and to engage with their environment and the people around them.
+As such, it makes sense that schools, which is where students begin to learn and to engage with their environment and the people around them, is a vital environment.

 The first introduction to society is within the family, as it is the first social environment.

 The design of classrooms is leaving the traditional, teacher-focused classroom behind and heading towards an open, flexible layout with furniture that supports technology-enhanced learning and student group projects.